SamuelWilliams256/TimekeepingCalculatorV2/README.md

 # COMPILING

-Navigate to the build directory and run cmake to generate a make file of the desired type.
-Then use the makefile to generate the executable.
+Navigate to the build directory and run CMake in it to generate a make file or solution of the desired type.
+Then use the makefile/solution to build the executable.

 e.g.) `cd build; cmake .; make`